asukakenji/go/generator/STORY.md

 [Python-style generators in Go][so3]

-Since none of the answers to the above questions fulfill my requirements, I decided roll my own implementation.
+Since none of the answers to the above questions fulfill my requirements, I decided to roll my own implementation.

 [so1]: http://stackoverflow.com/q/37648288/142239
 [so2]: http://stackoverflow.com/q/34464146/142239